 With its steep sides and year-round accessibility, this geological wonder is a must-see within Jasper national park.

 Maligne Canyon is a marvel, summer or winter.
 But its name, which means wicked and may historically owe its less-than-positive connotation to a peeved 19th century missionary, doesn’t always seem to suit the stunning landmark.
-We for one (ones?) can think of many more apt ‘M’ adjectives: Magnificent.
+We can think of many more apt ‘M’ adjectives: Magnificent.
 Majestic.
 Memorable.
-Shout out to our friends alliteration and thesaurus.com.

-This iconic canyon has long been impressing visitors of Jasper National Park, and was recently featured by Expedia as one of the best canadian destinations for top-to-bottom views.
+Regardless, this iconic canyon has long been impressing visitors of Jasper National Park, and was featured by Expedia as one of the best canadian destinations for top-to-bottom views.